tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 **This is because Vue is reactive.**

 Instead of calling `setState` every time you want to change something, you just change the thing!
-As long as you're updating something that is either a `prop` or inside of `data`, Vue knows to watch for when it changes.
+As long as you're updating a **reactive property** (props, computed props, and anything in `data`), Vue knows to watch for when it changes.

 Going back to our counter app, let's take a closer look at our methods:
 ```js